Elastic and resonance structures of the nucleon from hadronic tensor in lattice QCD: implications for neutrino-nucleon scattering and hadron physics: Matrix elements extraction for the elastic and transition form factors

-{ Determination of the nucleon to its finite-volume first radial excitation transition electric form factor in the momentum transfer range of $Q^2 \in [0.15,0.53]$ GeV$^2$.
-Based on the discussion in the main text, this state is identified with the Roper state in comparison with the experimental data and labeled as the $N\to N(1440)P_{11}$ transition form factor.
-The experimental data points are extracted from Ref.~\cite{Mokeev:2023zhq} only in a limited range of $Q^2$ for comparison with the lattice QCD calculation within the hadronic tensor formalism.} \eefs{mockdemocn}
+{ Determination of the nucleon to its excited states transition electric form factor in the momentum transfer range of $Q^2 \in [0.08,0.48]$ GeV$^2$.
+Based on the discussion in the main text, this state is qualitatively identified with the Roper state in comparison with the CLAS experimental data~\cite{CLAS:2009ces,CLAS:2012wxw} of $N\to N(1440)P_{11}$ transition form factor.
+The experimental data points~\cite{CLAS:2009ces,CLAS:2012wxw} are compiled from Ref.~\cite{Mokeev:2023zhq} only in a limited range of $Q^2$ for comparison with the lattice QCD calculation within the hadronic tensor formalism.} \eefs{mockdemocn}

-From Fig.~\ref{fig:GErho2}, we see that the $G_E^*(Q^2)$ form factor tends to go to zero as $Q^2\to 0$ as expected from~\cite{Weber:1989fv, Wilson:2011aa}.
-Although we do not explicitly insert the current in Eq.~\eqref{eq:vec2} in the determination of the hadronic tensor, the expected behavior of $G_E^*(Q^2)$ clearly demonstrates that the inclusive hadronic tensor allows us to probe the nucleon to its radial excitation transition form factors from a lattice QCD calculation.
-We compare the lattice QCD determination of $G_E^*(Q^2)$ with that extracted from the experimental data~\cite{Burkert:2017djo, Mokeev:2023zhq} and observe good qualitative agreement within (albeit, rather large) uncertainty.